NVIDIA/aistore/docs/get_batch.md

    ais bucket shard-index - Manage TAR shard indexes for fast random access into archives.
      Subcommands:
      - build  - build a shard index for each TAR object in a bucket;
-     - rm     - remove existing shard indexes;
-     - show   - list/inspect existing shard indexes.
+     - summary - summarize TAR objects and their shard-index coverage.

 USAGE:
    ais bucket shard-index command [arguments...]  [command options]